 “Many of our customers were tempted to buy their filtration system off the Internet,” Peter said.
 “After all, it usually seems like the cheaper option at the time.
 [But] there are many hidden costs that the homeowner might not be aware of.
 We always encourage our clients to think things through before looking at a product online and buying it that way.”

-Peter said that a good water treatment specialist will want to discover your objectives for having your water filtered:
+Peter said that a good water treatment professional will want to discover your objectives for having your water filtered:

 - Why is having clean water important to you?